Norman Francis: Career

 Francis served in the United States Army from 1956 to 1957 and became a specialist 4.
 He then rejoined the U.S. Attorney's Office to help integrate federal agencies.

 About that same time, Francis acted as counsel for the Xavier student body president, Rudolph Lombard, who had been arrested for attempting to integrate the lunch counter at McCrory's on Canal Street in New Orleans.
 It was those experiences that led him to choose the path of education over that of a law career.

 During the turbulent times just preceding the Civil Rights Movement he returned to Xavier University.
 In 1961, while dean of men, he played a key role in Xavier's decision to house the Freedom Riders, an integrated group testing application of the Supreme Court decision banning discrimination in interstate rail and bus travel, in a campus dormitory when they were flown to New Orleans by Federal Marshals after having been attacked in three Alabama cities (Anniston, Birmingham and Montgomery).

 Because of his scholastic record, the Sisters of the Blessed Sacrament, the religious order which conducts Xavier University, offered him the post of dean of men, which he accepted.
-He then began a rose to higher administrative positions at the university.
+He then began a rise to higher administrative positions at the university.
 From dean of men in 1957, he advanced to director of student personnel services in 1963, assistant to the president for student affairs in 1964, assistant to the president in charge of development in 1965 and executive vice president in 1967.

 In 1968, the Sisters of the Blessed Sacrament promoted him to the post of president of the university, the first lay, male and black head of the university.
 Coincidentally, he accepted the presidency at Xavier on the same day, April 4, as the assassination of Martin Luther King Jr. in Memphis.

 During the following 40 years, Francis guided Xavier University's growth in both size and dimension.
 The university has more than tripled its enrollment, broadened its curriculum and expanded its campus.
 At Xavier, Francis presided over a major expansion of campus facilities and enrollment growth of 35 percent.

 On September 2, 2014, Francis announced his plan to retire from his post as Xavier's president in June 2015 after serving the university in this capacity for 47 years.